maticnetwork/whitepaper/README.md

 Basically, anyone can stake their Matic tokens on root contract to become a Staker in the PoS checkpointing layer(contract deployed on Ethereum chain).
 This provides a highly decentralized base layer for Matic chain.

-## Delegates (Block Producers)
+## Block Producers

-At the Matic blockchain layer, we have Delegates selected by PoS Stakers on the base layer with Proof of Solvency who will be creating the Matic Blocks.
-To achieve faster block generation times, these Delegates will be low in number. **This layer will achieve ~1 second block generation times at extremely low to negligible transaction fees.**
+At the Matic blockchain layer, we have Block Producers selected by PoS Stakers on the base layer with Proof of Solvency who will be creating the Matic Blocks.
+To achieve faster block generation times, these Block Producers will be low in number. **This layer will achieve ~1 second block generation times at extremely low to negligible transaction fees.**

 ## Checkpointing Mechanism